tb/northwind-graphql-ruby/README.md

       end
     end

-Above defines mutations (run one mutation at a time)
+Try mutations (run one mutation at a time)

     fragment supplierFields on Supplier {
       id